Hirosvk/ADTUtils/README.md

-# AdtUtiliT
+# AdtUtilit (in development)

-AdtUtiliT is a Ruby gem that provides a range of useful data type classes such as Linked List, Queue, Stack, StackQueue, and Polytree.
+AdtUtilit is a Ruby gem that provides a range of useful data type classes such as Linked List, Queue, Stack, StackQueue, and Polytree.
 Most common and intuitive methods are available for each class.
 See documentations for the details.
 [Link to RubyGems][ruby_gems_link]
 [ruby_gems_link]:https://rubygems.org/gems/adt_utilit

 ## Get Started